Picovoice/koala/binding/android/README.md

 ## Usage

-Add the Koala model file to your Android application by:

 Create an instance of the engine with the Koala Builder class by passing in the `accessKey` and Android app context:

 ```java